Events Celebrating & Honoring Black History Month

 Black-owned Tourism Businesses in JoCo

-In addition, the Johnston County Visitors Bureau works with many black-owned businesses around the county that share a true entrepreneurial spirit and passion for serving both residents and visitors.
+The Johnston County Visitors Bureau works with many black-owned businesses around the county that share a true entrepreneurial spirit and passion for serving both residents and visitors.
 We have highlighted some of these partners below, many of who are women-owned businesses as well.
+Whether you’re looking for cupcakes, clothing, event planning, or eateries, we know they’d appreciate your business this month and throughout the year!
+Please note that this is just a highlight of the visitor-facing, black-owned businesses the JCVB knows about and has listed on our destination website; this is by no means meant to be an exhaustive list.
+If you know of a tourism-related black-owned business that has not been included, please let us know.

 Fired Up Pizza & BBQ Food Truck